ANTsX/ANTsPyMM/README.md

 # example processing

+see discussion [here](https://github.com/ANTsX/ANTsPyMM/issues/26) for the organization of tests and examples.

 see the latest help but this snippet gives an idea of how one might use the package:

 ```python